freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1280.1

 You want to use `character_id` as a foreign key again.
-This will be a "one-to-many" relationship because **one** character will have **many** sounds, but no sound will have have more than one character.
+This will be a "one-to-many" relationship because **one** character will have **many** sounds, but no sound will have more than one character.
 Here's the example again:

 ```sql
 ALTER TABLE table_name ADD COLUMN column_name DATATYPE CONSTRAINT REFERENCES referenced_table_name(referenced_column_name);